ProjectZeroDays/setup-windows-automatically/README.md

 Get-AppxProvisionedPackage -Online | Where-Object { $_.DisplayName -like "*Xbox*" -or $_.DisplayName -like "*Zune*" -or $_.DisplayName -like "*Bing*" } | Remove-AppxProvisionedPackage -Online
 ```

-### Set Prompt on All Terminals on Windows & Kali Linux
+### Set Prompt on All Terminals on Windows & Kali Linux WSL

-The script sets a custom prompt on various terminals on both Windows & Kali Linux.
+The script sets a custom prompt on various terminals on both Windows & Kali Linux WSL.

 ```powershell
 $prompt = 'IEatDicks@ndGobbleBalls:  '